oskar2517/vfd-tube-calculator/README.md

 Since I wanted the tubes to be replaceable in case they ever failed, I ordered a few matching ceramic tube sockets from AliExpress (thanfully, IV-12 tubes use a common 10 pin socket).
 Unfortunately, it seems the IV-12 tubes I purchased were not produced to the highest standards.
 All the pins were ever so slightly bent and did not fit into the sockets initially.
 However, after some careful work with a pair of pliers, I was able to resolve this issue.

 I constructed a longer cable by soldering together short pieces of wire, arranging them to facilitate easy soldering to the socket pins.
 I connected the tubes as shown in the schematic above, leaving the grid pin of each socket separate (green wires).
-The yellow wires connect all segments in parallel, while the red and blue wires are connected to the filament.
+The yellow wires connect all segments in parallel, while the red and black wires are connected to the filament.
 To prevent any shorts, I covered the exposed solder joints with heat-shrink tubing.

 <table>
     <tr>